Motunblue/motunblue/README.md

 ### Hi there 👋

+** My name is Motun

+- 🌱 I’m currently at ALX software engineering program
+- I👯 I'm open to colabaration on project
+- 📫 How to reach me: moajirotutu@gmial.com

 <!--
 **Motunblue/motunblue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.